 Adoption is becoming more and more open.
 With that said, you’re able to determine how much contact you’d like with the adoptive family during your pregnancy and after placement.

-There are three different types of relationships you can have with an adoptive family: open adoption
+There are three different types of relationships you can have with an adoptive family: open adoption, semi-open adoption

 , and closed adoption